lleiding/markdown-cv/index.md

 ### In preparation

 D. Vedder, L. Leidinger and J. Sarmento Cabral.
-Trait-environment interactions during four stages of invasion.
+Effects of Species Traits and Abiotic Factors on the Four Stages of Plant Invasion.
 In prep.

 L. Leidinger and J. Sarmento Cabral.
-Genetic architecture drives species radiations in two phases on oceanic islands.
+How genomic and ecological traits affect radiations of plant species on oceanic islands: insights from a genomically-explicit model.
 In prep.

 ### Submitted

 L. Leidinger and J. Sarmento Cabral.
-Temporal environmental variation imposes differential selection on both genomic and ecological traits. *Nature Ecology & Evolution*, submitted.
+Temporal environmental variation imposes differential selection on both genomic and ecological traits. *Oikos*, submitted.

-### Under revision
+### Accepted

 T. Matthews, L. Leidinger and J. Sarmento Cabral.
 The effect of species extinctions on island biogeographic patterns. *Ecological research*